aws-solutions/digital-evidence-archive-on-aws/README.md

 DEA does not protect against uploading viruses (as they can be considered evidence in certain investigations), therefore we recommend setting up anti-virus and other security protections, such as crowdstrike to ensure your Criminal Justice devices stay secure.
 A common product is Crowdstrike.

+## Operational Monitoring

+When DEA is deployed via CDK, a Nested Stack will be deployed with the identifier `DeaApiOpsDashboard`.
+This nested stack includes Dashboards and Alarms that we believe are valuable in monitoring the health and normal operation of your Digital Evidence Archive instance.
+As we expect 0 failures in the Audit System we trigger certain alarms on any single failure.
+Here is some additional information on some specific alarms:
+* AuditTransformMalformedAlarm
+  - This Alarm will trigger when any malformed Audit Event is encountered over the period of a day.
+To triage, look for the "Malformed Event" text present in `auditprocessinglambda` cloudwatch logs.
+The log message will include the unique ID of the event in question, which can be viewed by using the log insights filter: `filter eventID = 'your-id-here'` searching against the `deaAuditLogs` and `deaTrailLogs` CloudWatch Log Groups.
+* AuditObjectLockLambdaFailuresAlarm
+  - This Alarm will trigger when DEA fails to place a Legal Hold on any Audit Event over the period of a day, due to execution failure.
+To triage, view the `auditobjectlocker` logs during the time period where the Alarm was triggered.
+Legal hold can be set on any object via the S3 Console.
+* AuditLegalHoldDLQAlarm
+  - This Alarm will trigger if the Legal Hold Dead Letter Queue has any pending messages.
+Triage by investigating any messages in the SQS Queue: `auditobjectlockdlq`
+* AuditKinesisFailureAlarm
+  - This Alarm will trigger if DEA fails to put records into the Audit Kinesis Firehose after a number of retries.
+Review the `auditprocessinglambda` CloudWatch logs during the period where the alarm was triggered.
+* AuditTransformLambdaFailuresAlarm
+  - This Alarm will trigger if the Audit Transformation lambda encounters any error that unexpectedly ends execution.
+Review the `auditprocessinglambda` CloudWatch logs during the period where the alarm was triggered.
+* Additional alarms are included for standard operational metrics for the DynamoDB table as well as API lambdas

 ## Simple Deployment

 Deployments are controlled by your `STAGE` environment variable.
 If unspecified this will default to `devsample`.